 Public task: the processing is necessary for us to perform a task in the public interest or for our official functions, and the task or function has a clear basis in law.

-Health/Social Care Purposes: the processing is necessary for the purposes of preventive or occupational medicine, for the assessment of working capacity of the employee, medical diagnosis, the provision of health or social care treatment or the management of health or social care services.
+Health and Care Purposes: the processing is necessary for the purposes of preventive or occupational medicine, for the assessment of working capacity of the employee, medical diagnosis, the provision of health care treatment or the management of health or social care services.
 Occasionally we may ask you for your consent.